Login Page in ASP.Net C# Using Stored Procedure

 @Usename Varchar (20),

-In the above Stored Procedure named Emplogin the variable @Usename is used for the username and @Password is used for the password.
-The select query that I have written in the beginning counts the number of users from the table whose name matches with the exact two variables; that is @Usename and @Password which comes from the front end user input page.
+In the above Stored Procedure named Emplogin the variable @Usename is used for the username and @word is used for the word.
+The select query that I have written in the beginning counts the number of users from the table whose name matches with the exact two variables; that is @Usename and @word which comes from the front end user input page.

 Now create the project named Loginapplication or you can specify any name as: